How To Make A DIY Painted Rug

 Protect floor around the rug with wax paper taped to the floor around all edges.

 Begin by painting the base color over the entire surface of the rug.
 For this step, I used Linen White Chalk Paint.
+I have also used exterior paint for this step with success.

 With the chalk paint, I only needed one coat for good coverage.
 Allow the paint to dry for at least 24 hours before moving to the next step.